MakoskiVictor/Ta-Te-Ti/README.md

 # Ta-Te-Ti
 <h2>Small game to play with friends</h2>
 <br/>
-There are crosses "X" and circles "O", only need to put three of them together to win.
+There are crosses "X" and circles "O", only need to put three of them in line to win.

 The blue color indicate who have to play.